ngocyen2710/markdown-portfolio/_includes/03-links.md

+Edit the file _includes/03-links.md.
-Replace this with a link to your a GitHub or social media profile.
+Replace the filler text with a link to your GitHub profile (or anywhere else).